LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/exercises.rst

 reverses the characters in a string (or the digits in a number) and one that flips the order of entries in the array.

-1. Create a function with one parameter that represents a string or a number.
+4. In the *composing functions* section, we examined a function that :ref:`reverses the characters in a string <reverse-a-string>` using the ``split`` and ``join`` methods.
+Let's rebuild that function now.

+   a.
+Define the function as ``reverseCharacters``.
+Give it one parameter, which will
+      be the string to reverse.
+   b.
+Within the function, ``split`` the string into an array, then reverse the
+      array.
+   c.
+Use ``join`` to create the reversed string and *return* that string from the
+      function.
+   d.
+Below the function, define and initialize a variable to hold a string.
+   e.
+Use ``console.log(reverseCharacters(myVariableName));`` to call the function and verify
+      that it correctly reverses the characters in the string.
+   f. *Optional*: Use method chaining to reduce the lines of code within the
+      function.

+.. admonition:: Sample strings for testing

+   | ``'apple'``
+   | ``'LC101'``
+   | ``'Capitalized Letters'``
+   | ``'I love the smell of code in the morning.'``

+[TODO: Add repl.it link.]

-   When passed a string, the function returns a string with all the characters reversed (e.g. "Rutabaga" becomes "agabatuR").
-When passed a number, the function returns a number with all the digits reversed (e.g. 1234 converts to 4321 and NOT the string ``"4321"``). *Be sure to print the result returned by the function to verify that your code works*.
+5. The ``reverseCharacters`` function works great on strings, but what if the argument passed to the function is a number?
+Using ``console.log(reverseCharacters(1234));`` results in an error, since ``split`` only works on strings (TRY IT).
+When passed a number, we want the function to return a number with all the digits reversed (e.g. 1234 converts to 4321 and NOT the string ``"4321"``).

+   a.
+Add an ``if`` statement to your function to check the ``typeof`` the
+      parameter.
+   b.
+If ``typeof`` is 'string', return the reversed string as before.
+   c.
+If ``typeof`` is 'number', convert the parameter to a string, reverse the
+      characters, then convert it back into a number.
+   d.
+Return the reversed number.
+   e.
+Be sure to print the result returned by the function to verify that your code
+      works for *both strings and numbers*.
 Do this before moving on to the next exercise.

+.. admonition:: Samples for testing

+   | 1234
+   | ``'LC101'``
+   | 8675309
-|
+   | ``'radar'``

-2. Create a function with one parameter, which is the array we want to completely reverse.
-The function loops through the old array and returns a new array with all the elements reversed by order and by characters/digits.
+6. Now we are ready to finish our complete reversal process.
+Create a new function with one parameter, which is the array we want to change.

+   a.
+The function should define and initialize an empty array.
+   b.
+The function should loop through the old array.
+   c.
+For each element in the array, call ``reverseCharacters`` to flip the
+      characters or digits.
+   d.
+Add the reversed string (or number) to the array defined in part 'a'.
+   e.
+When complete, return the reversed array.
-   Hint - You can always call your letter-revsersal function from within your array-reversal function. *Be sure to print the results from each exercise in order to verify your code*.
+   f. *Be sure to print the results from each exercise in order to verify your
+      code*.

 .. admonition:: Sample arrays for testing